-Horizontal Pod Autoscaling automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).
+Horizontal Pod Autoscaling automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with beta support, on some other, application-provided metrics).

 This document walks you through an example of enabling Horizontal Pod Autoscaling for the php-apache server.
 For more information on how Horizontal Pod Autoscaling behaves, see the Horizontal Pod Autoscaling user guide.